 Phone: (502) 852-0279

-Zdravko Salipur, M.Eng., is a graduate student in Mechanical Engineering at the University of Louisville.
+Zdravko Salipur, PhD.
 He has been working in the lab as of January 2006 as a graduate research assistant.
 His primary project is in the field of wheelchair transportation safety.
 The goal is to establish a validated computer simulation model of wheelchairs in rear impact collisions, as well as define design guidelines.
-Zdravko plans to continue working in the iRAP lab while pursuing his PhD degree.
+Zdravko completed his PhD in 2012.
+His dissertation focused on wheelchair passenger safety during normal and emergency driving maneuvers in public transit buses.

 Phone: (502) 852-0279